iankorovinsky/ignition-hacks/README.md

 As a team, we take pride in our journey of honing our Figma design skills.
 The evolution from our initial design drafts to the polished product signifies our commitment to growth and improvement.
 We embraced challenges, welcomed feedback, and iterated tirelessly, resulting in an elevated level of design proficiency that enhances the overall user experience.

 ## 🚀 Lessons Learned from spleef.ai's Journey 📚
-The creation of spleef.ai, our trailblazing interview assistant, was not only an endeavor of innovation but also a profound learning experience.
+The creation of spleef.ai, our trailblazing interview assistant, was not only an endeavour of innovation but also a profound learning experience.
 Throughout this odyssey, we gathered invaluable insights that shaped our skills and perspectives:

 ### 🔧 Converting Figma Prototype to Visual Design 🎨
 Converting a Figma prototype into a functional visual design was a transformative lesson.
 The intricacies of maintaining the design's integrity while optimizing for user interactions necessitated a deep dive into design principles and front-end development.
 This process honed our eye for detail and highlighted the significance of user-centric design.